To put it simply, video ad networks help both publishers and advertisers to trade video ad impressions at scale.

 As a publisher, you’re looking for a provider who can deliver seamless ad experience to the readers while maintaining higher CPMs.
 We’ve worked with hundreds of publishers across the globe and have the technology and experience to ramp up your video monetization.

 If you have over 1 million page views, reach us today.
-We’ll implement video header bidding, which essentially brings in all the premium demand partners to your inventory and increase your revenue substantially.
+We’ll implement video header bidding, which essentially brings in all the premium demand partners to your inventory, provides relavant video ads for your website, and increases your revenue substantially.
 Else, you can start experimenting with the list and let us know how it goes in the comments.